Crazz-Zaac/informative-missingness/README.md

 │   ├── raw/                      # Stores raw data before preprocessing
 │   └── temp/                     # Stores intermediate data (from PostgreSQL)
 ├── db_utils/                     # Configurations for the PostgreSQL database
+│   └── db_config.py              # Stores DB configurations
+│   └── db_setup.py               # Used to connect to the DB display infos
+├── notebooks/
+│   └── exp_2025.ipynb                          # Jupyter notebooks for exploration and debugging
+│   └── plot_metric_results.ipynb                # Plotting metric results
-├── notebooks/                    # Jupyter notebooks for exploration and debugging ├── outputs/                      # output for all the experiments │   └── experiments
+├── outputs/                      # output for all the experiments │   └── experiments
 │   │   ├── 20250811_222344         # This folder is created based on the date and time